ForgeRock/forgeops/README.ng.md

 around unless you tell it otherwise.
 Like build, the major change is that you need to specify the overlay to work on.

-`forgeops-ng delete --env-name stage`
+`forgeops delete --env-name stage`

 #### env

-This is the major change in forgeops-ng.
-You use `forgeops-ng env` to create and manage your environments.
+This is the major change in forgeops.
+You use `forgeops env` to create and manage your environments.
 The `/path/to/forgeops/kustomize/deploy` directory is gone.
 This allows you more control in how you manage your different ForgeRock deployments.
 It has a number of options available to you